shatternox/cyber-stuff/notes.md

 9. IF there's motd.d executed once connected, always check the permission of the /etc/motd.d see if u can write on it

-10. when u got privesc thing just http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet or just `chmod +s /bin/bash` as root, bash -p
+10. when u got privesc thing just http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet or just `chmod u+s /bin/bash` as root, bash -p
 11. linpeas linenum pspy name ur shits
 12. Always check `cat ~/.*history | less` or just `history`
 13. Use ysoserial to exploit java deserialization to get revershell or RCE (payload have to be in a file).
 Then use it or encode it first, what ever.